 With over 30 years managerial experience, Peter now runs his own health and safety consultancy business with clients across many sectors of industry.

 He has a keen interest in education and has been a governor of Milestone Special School for over 12 years and chair of the resources committee.

 Interests include football (keen Spurs fan), music, history and DIY!

-Peter is a lawyer at the Pensions Ombudsman.
-He previously worked at the Local Government Ombudsman, where, within his work remit, he dealt with complaints concerning lack of support and education provision for young people with autism.
+Peter is a qualified solicitor who has held a range of positions over the years.
+One of his previous roles was at the Local Government Ombudsman where, within his work remit, he dealt with complaints concerning lack of support and education provision for young people with autism.